えいたんごクイズ

 例文

-His violent behavior was a disgrace to the whole family.
+His rude behavior at the ceremony was a disgrace to the family.

 disgrace の語源・成り立ち Etymology